ap0nia/eden-query/documentation/docs/eden-query/react/createUtils.md

 :::warning

-You should avoid using `createTRPCQueryUtils` in React Components.
+You should avoid using `createUtils` in React Components.
 Instead, use `useUtils` which is a React hook that implements `useCallback` and `useQueryClient` under the hood.

 :::